elastic/cloud-on-k8s/docs/design/0002-global-operator/0002-global-operator.md

 ### Negative Consequences <!-- optional -->

 - Introduces more than one operator, complicating deployment and debugging.
-(See section for future improvements)
 - Controllers in the global operator, such as the CCR controller still need to be scaled on a number-of-clusters / associations basis (but it does not need to connect to individual ES clusters).